 Please consider referring residents exhibiting signs of loneliness, anxiety, or depression in response to the current pandemic to MediTelecare for behavioral health treatment.
-Our licensed providers can offer therapeutic strategies to help build up coping skills and improve sense of connection and belonging.
+Our licensed providers can offer therapeutic strategies to help build up coping skills and improve a sense of connection and belonging.

 Would love to hear about how your facility is stepping outside of the box to provide additional supports during these unprecedented times!